jakerich1/amplifyfuncserializer/README.md

 ### Running the `depend` Script

 The `depend` script updates function dependencies in a configuration file based on provided serialization percentages and attributes.
 Please run this command from the directory containing the backend-config.json file.
+Once complete it will have generate a new file called `updated-backend-config.json`.
+This json file contains a new `function` object with the updated dependencies.
+Simply replace the old `function` object with the new one in the `backend-config.json` file.

 #### How to Run